 - Demonstrable business acumen, including matters that might impact upon their business.
 A sound working knowledge of cash flows, budgets, health and safety, grant funding, agricultural and environmental legislation

 - Access to funding required to start up a farming enterprise, including ingoings for the holding and purchase of livestock, machinery, grain.
-The amount of funding will vary from farm to farm
+The amount of funding required will vary from farm to farm.

 - Enthusiasm for, and dedication to, the agricultural industry and sustainable, innovative farming